Ultras: Republic of Ireland

+Northern Ireland

+The ultras scene in Northern Ireland is new, and since these have begun, the younger generation of fans in Northern Ireland has increased more than it has in many years.

+Slovakia

+Four groups of active Ultras exists in Slovakia, with the most active being Ultras Spartak.

+In a match between Spartak Trnava and Slovan Bratislava in 2021, there was a full blown fight on the pitch between both ultras, with the game being cancelled and postponed.
+As a result of this incident, Spartak Trnava would have to play the next three home matches without the Ultras, with entry only allowed for children under 15 years of age, and Slovan would have to pay heavy fines.

 Poland

-The first Polish ultras groups were formed in 1980s by fans of Legia Warszawa and Arka Gdynia.
-Those early ultra groups identified as either fascist or national-socialist and opposed communist government of Wojciech Jaruzelski.
+The first Polish ultras groups were formed in 1970s by fans of Legia Warszawa and Arka Gdynia, although the pioneering fan groups in Poland were ŁKS Łódź and Polonia Bytom - the end of the 1960s.
+Those early ultra groups identified as either fascist or national-socialist and opposed the communist government of Wojciech Jaruzelski.
 The 1990s saw the continuing spread and development of the ultra culture with the formation of the Wisła Sharks and Cracovia Jude Gang groups, the former often regarded in Poland as the first full-fledged ultras group.
 With intimidating and non-stop chanting, they've made their presence felt in the stands.
+Modern hooligans try to be inconspicuous when they enter the stadium; usually not wearing team colours, to avoid detection by the police and PZPN officials.

 Spain

 Spanish ultraism is generally agreed to have come from Italian and English ultraism and hooliganism at the 1982 World Cup held in Spain.
 Held only seven years after the death of Franco, the World Cup was an opportunity for Spain to join the world of modern international football.
-Spanish ultraism is particularly known for its dramatic and polarized distinction across two ideological cleavages: fascism and nationalism.
-The vast majority of ultra groups identify as either fascist or anti-fascist, and either independentist or nationalist.
+Spanish ultraism is particularly known for its dramatic and polarized distinction across two ideological cleavages: fascism and (regional) nationalism.
+The vast majority of ultra groups identify as either fascist or anti-fascist, and either separatist or nationalist.

+The Netherlands

+In The Netherlands, most professional football teams have an ultras group. the first ultras groups in the Netherlands were formed in the 1970s by fans of Feyenoord they called themselves S.C.F.
+Hooligans.
+After S.C.F.
+Hooligans were formed many other ultras groups started forming such as AFC Ajax (F-side), FC Utrecht (Bunnikside), ADO Den Haag (north side), De Graafschap (Brigata Tifosi), FC Twente (Vak-P), FC Groningen (Z-Side).